o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 ## ISerializer

-[ISerializer](https://github.com/o3de/o3de/blob/main/Code/Framework/AzNetworking/AzNetworking/Serialization/ISerializer.h) describes an interface all AzNetworking Serializers implement.
+[AzNetworking::ISerializer](https://github.com/o3de/o3de/blob/main/Code/Framework/AzNetworking/AzNetworking/Serialization/ISerializer.h) describes an interface that all `AzNetworking` serializers implement.
 It describes methods for the serialization of base data types in addition to template machinery to handle serialization of object types.

 ## Included Serializers